-The ZyWALL 2 and 2WE use the same port for console management and for an auxiliary WAN backup.
+The ZyWALL uses the same port for console management and for an auxiliary WAN backup.
 The AUX port can be used in reserve as a traditional dial-up connection when/if ever the broadband connection to the WAN port fails.
-1